-- Our Performance Materials segment's sales are predominantly derived from the metalcasting market.
+Our Performance Materials segment's sales are predominantly derived from the metalcasting market.
 The metalcasting market is dependent upon the demand for castings for automobile components, farm and construction equipment, oil and gas production equipment, power generation turbine castings, and rail car components.
-Many of these types of equipment are sensitive to fluctuations in demand during periods of recession or difficult economic conditions, which ultimately may affect the demand for our Performance Materials segment's products and services. - In the paper industry, which is served by our Paper PCC product line, production levels for uncoated freesheet within North America and Europe, our two largest markets are projected to continue to decrease.
-The reduced demand for premium writing paper products has also caused recent paper mill closures. - Our Refractories segment primarily serves the steel industry.
-North American and European steel production continues to be affected by global volatility and overcapacity in the market. - Demand for our Energy Services segment's products and services is affected by the level of exploration, development, and production activity of, and the corresponding capital spending by, oil and natural gas companies, which are heavily influenced by the benchmark price of these commodities.
+Many of these types of equipment are sensitive to fluctuations in demand during periods of recession or difficult economic conditions, which ultimately may affect the demand for our Performance Materials segment's products and services.

+In the paper industry, which is served by our Paper PCC product line, production levels for uncoated freesheet within North America and Europe, our two largest markets are projected to continue to decrease.
+The reduced demand for premium writing paper products has also caused recent paper mill closures.

+Our Refractories segment primarily serves the steel industry.
+European steel production continues to be affected by global volatility and overcapacity in the market.
+North American steel tariffs have stabilized current production in the United States, however, the tariffs are subject to change.

+Demand for our Energy Services segment's products and services is affected by the level of exploration, development, and production activity of, and the corresponding capital spending by, oil and natural gas companies, which are heavily influenced by the benchmark price of these commodities.
 Oil and natural gas prices decreased significantly in 2014 and 2015, with West Texas Intermediate (WTI) oil spot prices declining from a high of \$108 per barrel in June 2014 to a low of \$26 per barrel in February 2016.
 This has caused oil and natural gas companies to reduce their capital expenditures and production and exploration activities.
 This has the effect of decreasing the demand and increasing competition for the services we provide.
-In addition, the performance of our Energy Services segment is affected by changes in technologies, locations of customers' targeted reserves, and competition in various geographic markets. - Our Environmental Products and Building Materials products sales are predominantly derived from the commercial construction and infrastructure markets.
+In addition, the performance of our Energy Services segment is affected by changes in technologies, locations of customers' targeted reserves, and competition in various geographic markets.

+Our Environmental Products and Building Materials products sales are predominantly derived from the commercial construction and infrastructure markets.
 In addition, our Processed Minerals and Specialty PCC product lines are affected by the domestic building and construction markets, as well as the automotive market.